Shoulder

 How long will a patient be in hospital after a shoulder prosthesis implant?

+The primary hospital stay, in which the artificial shoulder joint is implanted, can be restricted to just a few days.
+Ideally, the patient will undergo inpatient rehabilitation lasting three to four weeks at an approved centre specialising in shoulder injuries.
 The aftercare is carried out on an early functional basis without much resting of the joint.
 Even on the first day after the operation, the first physiotherapy exercises can begin.
 And after just two weeks, specialist joint mobility training performed in water is recommended.